OpenLocalizationTestOrg/csharplang/spec/Metadata/selects-and-joins-from-system-views-for-extended-events-in-sql-server.md

 We now shift to DMVs.
 This section provides several Transact-SQL SELECT statements which each serve a specific useful business purpose.
 Further, the SELECTs demonstrate how you can JOIN the DMVs together for any new uses you want.

-Reference documentation of the DMVs is available at [Extended Events Dynamic Management Views](../../relational-databases/system-dynamic-management-views/extended-events-dynamic-management-views.md)

 In this article, any actual output rows from the following SELECTs are from SQL Server 2016, unless otherwise specified.